redscientistlabs/corruption-wiki-media/corruptors/vinecorrupt.md

 ##### Shift

-Shift grabs a byte a given distance away and puts it in the current position.
+Shift grabs a byte a [Corruption Value] distance away and puts it in the current position.

 ##### Swap

-Swap grabs the current byte and a byte a given distance away and swaps their values.
+Swap grabs the current byte and a byte of [Corruption Value] distance away and swaps their values.

 ##### Add

-Pass
+Adds the [Corruption Value] to the current byte.

 ##### Set To

-Pass
+Sets the value of the current byte to the value of [Corruption Value].

 ##### Random

-Pass
+Random generates a random value and places it at the current byte.
+Random does not use the corruption value.

 ##### Rotate (L/R)

-Pass
+Rotate performs a bitwise rotation of the current value by a distance of [Corruption Value].

 ##### Logical AND

-Pass
+Performs a logical AND operation at the current byte with the [Corruption Value].

 ##### Logical OR

-Pass
+Performs a logical OR operation at the current byte with the [Corruption Value].

 ##### Logical XOR

-Pass
+Performs a logical XOR operation at the current byte with the [Corruption Value].

 ##### Logical Complement

-Pass
+Changes the current byte to its logical complement.
+Complement does not use the corruption value.